GaloisInc/swanky/CONTRIBUTING.md

 # Clippy

 All of our Rust code _must_ pass cargo clippy.
-We currently use the default clippy lint configuration, but this is subject to change in the future.
-(Some projects deviate from the default configuration if some warnings are too noisy for their application, or not noisy enough.)
+We maintain a list of globally-allowed lints in `etc/ci.py`.
+(Some projects deviate from this configuration if some warnings are too noisy for their application, or not noisy enough.)

 If you find that a clippy lint that we have enabled is not a good match for your project, you can disable it in your code.
 The lint should be disabled for as small a scope as possible (e.g. disable the lint for a single function rather than a whole crate), and the reason for disabling the lint should be documented in a comment.